 UTAM's previous reporting under the TCFD framework can be found in our Responsible Investing Reports (2021, 2020, 2019-2020) and our standalone 2019 Carbon Footprint Report.
-Going forward, we will continue to provide a TCFD overview in the Integrated Annual Report, as well as more detailed analysis in companion TCFD reports.
+Since 2022, we supplement our TCFD overview in our Annual Report with more detailed analysis in dedicated annual TCFD reports.